mikaelvesavuori/node-simple-webserver-gcp-terraform/README.md

 _Deploy a Fastify-backed Node webserver with CI/CD using Cloud Build, deploying it on your choice of Compute Engine, App Engine, or Cloud Run.
 Supports multiple environments (dev, test, prod)._

-This is an implementation of my [`node-simple-webserver`](https://github.com/mikaelvesavuori/node-simple-webserver) that runs on GCP (mostly) through automation with Terraform.
-The webserver is in the `src` folder, and Terraform files in `infra`.
+This is an implementation of my [`node-simple-webserver`](https://github.com/mikaelvesavuori/node-simple-webserver) that runs on GCP.
+Deployment is automated with Terraform.
+The webserver is in the `src` folder, and Terraform files reside in `infra`.

 The setup will create:

 - **3 (envs) x 1 Compute Engine instances**, each pointing to an env'ed container image of the application supplied in this repo; logging and monitoring is enabled
 - **1 x Cloud Source Repository** that will contain your code (Git repo)
-- **3 x Cloud Build triggers**, one per branch/env: dev, test, master (PROD); updates will rollout new container build which will then proceed to update the instance for that environment (yes, there will be downtime using Compute Engine with this approach)
+- **3 x Cloud Build triggers**, one per branch/env: dev, test, master (`PROD`); updates will rollout new container build which will then proceed to update the instance for that environment (yes, there will be downtime using Compute Engine with this approach)
-- **3 x Cloud Storage buckets** with life cycle policies (PROD: retain for 3 years, put in Coldline after 1 year; TEST: retain for 7 days; DEV: retain for 1 day)
+- **3 x Cloud Storage buckets** with life cycle policies. `PROD`: retain for 3 years, put in Coldline after 1 year; `TEST`: retain for 7 days; `DEV`: retain for 1 day.
-- **3 x VPC networks** with one custom subnet per network; PROD is open to public, and TEST and DEV are locked to an IP range of your choosing
+- **3 x VPC networks** with one custom subnet per network; `PROD` is open to public, and `TEST` and `DEV` are locked to an IP range of your choosing

 Terraform configuration should mostly be driven through the `vars.[service].tf` files, unless you need to do bigger operations on the modules.

-Expect that some duplication exists, and that I've not had time and possibility to polish up that kind of detail.

 **Warning!** No ideas why containers seem to hang in Compute Engine.
 They don't do so locally or in other places I've used the same code.

 ## Prerequisites

 - Terraform installed
-- gcloud CLI installed
+- `gcloud` CLI tool installed
-- GCP account
+- Google Cloud Platform account
-- Environment set up correctly

 ## Project structure